isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Second Reading Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Criminal Procedure (Mis.md

 <p style="margin-left: 40px">(b) Second, we will make it compulsory for the accused to file a CFD after receiving the CFP, in High Court cases.</p>
 <p style="margin-left: 60px">(i) As the CCD regime was novel when it was introduced in 2011, we took an incremental approach.</p>
 <p style="margin-left: 60px">(ii) Today, CFDs are regularly filed for most State Court CCD trials, and this has contributed to a more efficient criminal justice system.
-When parties file the CFP and the CFD, this facilitates a clearer identification of the disputed issues, which in turn makes the trial more focused and efficient.</p>
+When parties file the CFP and the CFD, this facilitates clearer identification of the disputed issues, which in turn makes the trial more focused and efficient.</p>
 <p style="margin-left: 60px">(iii) Requiring the Defence to file a CFD also avoids potential delays that may arise from the belated disclosure of the Defence’s case, which may arise due to a need for further investigations to verify the accused’s claims or having to recall witnesses.</p>
-<p style="margin-left: 60px">(iv) The proposed changes will align the position in High Court cases with that for State Court cases.
+<p style="margin-left: 60px">(iv) The proposed changes will align the position in High Court cases with that of State Court cases.
 Given the complexity of trials in the High Court and the severe consequences involved, it is essential that parties can prepare for trial and assess their cases more fully.</p>
 <p style="margin-left: 60px">(v) Finally, a clear articulation of the accused’s defence in the CFD will help the Prosecution to identify relevant evidence, including evidence that may be helpful to the Defence, and better comply with its KDO and ADO.</p>

 {:start="51"}
 51. The proposed provisions will also further fine-tune other aspects of the CCD regime:
-<p style="margin-left: 40px">(a) For example, we will enhance consistency between the Prosecution’s CCD obligations in State Courts cases and High Court cases, by requiring the Prosecution to file a summary of facts in support of the charge in High Court CCD cases, similar to State Court cases.</p>
+<p style="margin-left: 40px">(a) For example, we will enhance consistency between the Prosecution’s CCD obligations in the State Courts cases and High Court cases, by requiring the Prosecution to file a summary of facts in support of the charge in High Court CCD cases, similar to State Court cases.</p>

 {:start="52"}
 52. With your permission, Mr Speaker, may I ask the Clerks to distribute a handout detailing an overview of the post-amendment disclosure framework in CCD cases?
 Members may also access these materials through the MP@SGPARL App.